 You can file a lawsuit against the complex and/or property management company, but only if it is within 2 years from the date of the incident.
 If it is inside of 2 years, consult with an attorney immediately.
 IF it is outside of 2 years, you may not have any options for recovery, as the statute...Read more »

 The question who pose should be taken up by your daughter's physician: What health consequences did the 3 extra doses of vaccine your daughter receive have on her health?
-You didn't say, fortunately, that your daughter had any ill-effects or injury of any kind from the overdosage.
-Nevertheless, I...Read more »
+You didn't say, fortunately, that your daughter had any ill-effects or injury of any kind from the overdosage....Read more »

 My step son ran away from home and the hospital got verbal consent from the child's mother even though she lost all rights to the children in court?
 How can the hospital legal due any none emergency surgery on the child with out consent from the child's legal guardian/parent?
-And what can be done...
+And what can...
 Read more »

 More information is needed.
 Did anyone petitioner her by January 14, 1998?
 Was she physically present in December of 2000 and petitioned by April 30, 2001?
 Which dates did she enter without inspection?
 Does she want to consider other forms of immigration relief, such as cancellation of removal...Read more »